fanciscoprado/Git-Metrics/readme.md

    **2.3** Product Constraints

-      - Time frame for completion: Approximately 7 weeks
+      Our time frame for completion was approximately 7 weeks.
-      - //list more...
+      //add more...

    **2.4** User classes/Use cases (??)